GaloisInc/crucible/crux-mir/example/README.md

 }
 ```

-Lets run the `will_fail` test, and because we have more than one test in this example, append `will_fail` at the end of the invocation to filter which tests are run:
+Let's run the `will_fail` test, and because we have more than one test in this example, append `will_fail` at the end of the invocation to filter which tests are run:

 ```
 $ cd example-2